flowchart LR

 7.8 Community Pooling: Collective Strength

-A neighborhood association can create a health pool: every family contributes ₹50/month.
-The pool supports members who face health emergencies, funds community health camps, or subsidizes insurance premiums for the most vulnerable households.
+A neighborhood association can create a health pool: every family contributes ₹50/month, supporting members who face emergencies, funding health camps, or subsidizing insurance premiums for the most vulnerable households.

-A self-help group of women can decide: “₹25/month from each of us goes into our collective health fund.”
-Twelve women, ₹300/month, ₹3,600/year — enough to cover basic health needs for the group.
+A self-help group of twelve women, each contributing ₹25/month, builds ₹3,600/year — enough to cover basic health needs for the group.

 Religious organizations — temples, mosques, gurudwaras, churches — can direct a portion of community funds into health accounts for their most vulnerable members.